Electricity sector in Nicaragua

 The Nicaraguan electricity system comprises the National Interconnected System (SIN), which covers more than 90% of the territory where the population of the country lives (the entire Pacific, Central and North zone of the country).
 The remaining regions are covered by small isolated generation systems.
-The SIEPAC project will integrate the electricity network of the country with the rest of the Central American countries, which is expected to improve reliability of supply and reduce costs.
+The Central American Electrical Interconnection System (SIEPAC) project will integrate the electricity network of the country with the rest of the Central American countries, which is expected to improve reliability of supply and reduce costs.

 Electricity supply and demand

 Installed capacity

-Nicaragua is largely dependent on oil for electricity generation: 75% dependence compared to a 43% average for the Central American countries.
-In 2006, the country had 751.2 MW of nominal installed capacity, of which 74.5% was thermal, 14% hydroelectric and 11.5% geothermal.
-70% of the total capacity were in private hands.
+Nicaragua continues significantly dependent on oil for electricity generation, despite recent developments toward renewable energy sources following the COVID-19 pandemic, with approximately 36% of energy production remaining reliant on oil.
+As of 2022, Nicaragua had an installed generating capacity of 1849 MW, with the following breakdown by sources of electricity:

 Gross electricity generation was 3,140 GWh, of which 69% came from traditional thermal sources, 10% from bagasse thermal plants, 10% from hydroelectricity, and 10% from geothermal sources.
-The remaining 1% corresponds to the electricity generated in the “isolated” systems.
+The remaining 1% corresponds to the electricity generated in the "isolated" systems.
 The detailed breakdown of generation among the different sources is as follows: